 Access to health care for retirees and beneficiaries is permitted in accordance with Section 3309 of the Ohio Revised Code.
-The Health Care Fund was established and is administered in accordance with Internal Revenue Code Section 105(e).
 SERS' Retirement Board reserves the right to change or discontinue any health plan or program.
 Active employee members do not contribute to the Health Care Plan.
 The SERS Retirement Board established the rules for the premiums paid by the retirees for health care coverage for themselves and their dependents or for their surviving beneficiaries.
 Premiums vary depending on the plan selected, qualified years of service, Medicare eligibility, and retirement status.

 Funding Policy - State statute permits SERS to fund the health care benefits through employer contributions.
 Each year, after the allocation for statutorily required pensions and benefits, the Retirement Board may allocate the remainder of the employer contribution of 14 percent of covered payroll to the Health Care Fund in accordance with the funding policy.
-For fiscal year 2022, no allocation was made to health care.
+For fiscal year 2023, no allocation was made to health care.
 An additional health care surcharge on employers is collected for employees earning less than an actuarially determined minimum compensation amount, pro-rated if less than a full year of service credit was earned.
-For fiscal year 2022, this amount was \$25,000.
+For fiscal year 2023, this amount was \$25,000.
 Statutes provide that no employer shall pay a health care surcharge greater than 2 percent of that employer's SERS-covered payroll; nor may SERS collect in aggregate more than 1.5 percent of the total statewide SERS-covered payroll for the health care surcharge.
-For fiscal year 2022, the Center's surcharge obligation was \$15,323.
+For fiscal year 2023, the Center's surcharge obligation was \$16,173.

 The surcharge, added to the allocated portion of the 14 percent employer contribution rate is the total amount assigned to the Health Care Fund.
-The Center's contractually required contribution to SERS for health care was \$15,323 for fiscal year 2022.
-Of this amount, \$15,323 is reported as an intergovernmental payable.
+The Center's contractually required contribution to SERS for health care was \$16,173 for fiscal year 2023.
+Of this amount, \$16,173 was reported as an intergovernmental payable.